kubernetes/enhancements/keps/sig-apps/3140-TimeZone-support-in-CronJob/README.md

 to manually include TimeZone database since golang did not have one.
 Starting from [golang 1.15](https://go.dev/doc/go1.15) `time/tzdata` package can be embedded in the binary thus removing the requirement for external database.
-At that time the majority of the focus was towards [moving CronJob to GA](https://github.com/kubernetes/enhancements/issues/19) so the effort to support TimeZone was again delayed.
+At that time, the majority of the focus was towards [moving CronJob to GA](https://github.com/kubernetes/enhancements/issues/19), so the effort to support TimeZone was again delayed.
 Now that we have CronJob fully GA-ed it's time to satisfy the original request.

 ### Goals

-- Add the field `.spec.timeZone` which allows specifying a valid TimeZone
+- Add the field `.spec.timeZone` which allows specifying a valid TimeZone name

 ### Non-Goals